Wine Tasting Etiquette

 - Wait to be served.
 Napa Valley tasting rooms are often busy.
 Don't nudge your way up to the counter ahead of others and don't shout to get your server's attention.
 Be patient.
 Your experienced server will wait on you as soon as possible.

 - Don't wear perfume or cologne.
 Strong scents in the tasting room will overwhelm the subtle aromas of wine.
+It will be distracting to others around you as well and considered poor wine tasting etiquette.

 - Keep your voice at a conversational volume.
 You're at an educational event, not in a bar.